-MONITORING PLAN What (Is the parameter to be monitored?)
+N IONITORING PLAN What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
-How (Is the parameter to be monitored?)
-When (Define the frequency / or continuous?)
+How When (Is the parameter to be monitored?) / or continuous?)
 Why (Is the parameter being monitored?)
 Cost (if not included in project budget) Who (Is responsible for monitoring?)
-Construction Air quality - Dust Site boundary and at Sensitive Receptors Visual Inspection of dust particles Weekly during site preparation activities Dust from vehicles and earthworks To be determined by the EPC EPC Noise Inside the Project Site and at Sensitive Receptors Standard noise monitoring methodology, as described in the baseline monitoring survey.
+Construction • • Air quality - Dust and at Sensitive 1 more and a sensitive 1 more and at Sensitive 1 Dust from vehicles and earthworks To be determined by the EPC EPC Noise Inside the Project Site and at Sensitive Receptors Standard noise monitoring methodology, as described in the baseline monitoring survey.
 Weekly during site preparation and construction of pylons.
 Monthly during the rest of construction.
 Construction activities increase noise levels (nuisance, disturb fauna, work hazard) To be covered by the EPC (indicative cost noise meter 2000-5000 MD) EPC Waste management - Not applicable Waste-log quantities and types of solid waste reuse, recycling and disposal.
-Include an indication if solid waste disposal has met intended construction phase recycling, recovery or reuse targets Bi-weekly Monitor compliance with waste management targets Not applicable EPC / subcontractors Waste Not applicable Waste log- quantities and types of solid waste taken Every time waste is taken offsite.
-Statistics Monitor compliance with Not applicable EPC /
+Include an indication if solid waste disposal has met intended construction phase recycling, recovery or reuse targets Bi-weekly Monitor compliance with waste management targets Not applicable EPC / subcontractors Waste Not applicable Waste log- quantities and Every time waste is Monitor Not applicable EPC /